resting space for the elderly

 Plato theorized that the universe was made of five types of matter and suggested that Earth was made up of cubes.
 The following ancient theory has currently been proven to be true regarding scientific research.
 Studies figured that the average shape of rocks on Earth is a cube, aligning with Plato's early hypothesis.

 What humanity perceives in the real world is merely an imperfect copy of perfect, abstract counterparts of its actual forms.
 An example of the theory is what we call a “perfect circle”.
-In a mathematical context, every single circle seen in one’s lifetime is never perfect, but there is an illusion to the concept of a “perfect circle” whenever one is asked to imagine it.
+In a mathematical context, every single circle seen in one’s lifetime is never perfect.
+Still, there is an illusion to the concept of a “perfect circle” whenever one is asked to imagine it.
 Ultimately, forms in the real world are ever-changing and are rather dependent on opinion or perception rather than actual knowledge.

 In Freemasonry, the core principles revolve around integrity, friendship, respect, and service.
 These values form the foundation of the organization and guide members in their interactions and conduct within the group.
 The principles of Freemasonry emphasize ethical behavior, strong relationships, mutual respect, and serving the community/humanity.